 Heat wave

-BarcelonaIf we've been sweating hard throughout June, let's prepare for the longest and harshest bout of extreme heat to come.
-In the coming days, a new subtropical anticyclone will hit us, bringing sustained, very warm air from North Africa with a higher pulse in suspension.
-All of this will result in the first heat wave of the year in various regions and also across much of the Iberian Peninsula.
+BarcelonaIf we've been sweating hard throughout June, let's get ready, because the longest and harshest bout of extreme heat is yet to come.
+In the coming days, a new subtropical anticyclone will hit us, bringing sustained, very warm air from North Africa with a higher suspended pulse.
+All of this will lead to the first heat wave of the year in various regions and also across much of the Iberian Peninsula.

-Temperatures dropped slightly on Thursday after reaching 40°C in some places in recent days, breaking some heat records.
-This relative respite will not continue, as starting Friday and especially over the weekend, temperatures will rise sharply again, initiating a long bout of very intense heat that will last at least until Tuesday.
+Temperatures dropped slightly on Thursday after reaching 40°C in some places in recent days, setting some heat records.
+This relative and brief respite will not continue, as starting this Friday and especially over the weekend, thermometers will rise sharply again, initiating a long bout of very intense heat that will last at least until Tuesday.
+Temperatures 6°C or more above the average for this time are forecast.

 Cargando